 - simple electric scheme for easy reproduction anywhere

 Project is in active development, currently in progress:

 - Autonomous Raspberry Pi version that loads a project from usb-flash and plays it as was configured on a computer

 - Raspberry Pi shield to raise controll signal voltage, add second DATA+CLOCK output and physical control with rotary encoder

 - Art-Net protocol support

-Here you can download executables for Mac and PC and get image for Raspberry Pi to write it flash/sd card using Etcher for example:
+Here you can download executables for Mac and PC and get image for Raspberry Pi to write it SD card using Etcher: